hanggrian/prepress-adobe-scripts/Illustrator Scripts/README.md

 Known Issue
 -----------

-* Relink - sometimes retrying the script with the same input does the trick.
+* Relink - In document with large number of artboards scattered through multiple row positions, only first row of selection is detected.
-* Impose - when artboards exceed canvas size, units will break causing oversized `PlacedItem`.
+* Impose - When artboards exceed canvas size, units will break causing oversized `PlacedItem`.

 Resources
 ---------